-Daniel J. Weitzner is the Director and co-founder of the MIT CSAIL Decentralized Information Group.
-His group studies the relationship between network architecture and public policy, and develops new Web architectures to meet policy challenges such as privacy and intellectual property rights.
+Daniel J. Weitzner is the Founding Director of the MIT Internet Policy Research Initiative and Principal Research Scientist at the MIT Computer Science and Artificial Intelligence Lab.
+His group studies the relationship between network architecture and public policy and develops new Web architectures to meet policy challenges such as privacy and intellectual property rights.
 He teaches Internet public policy in MIT’s Electrical Engineering and Computer Science Department.

 Weitzner has been a leader in the development of Internet public policy from its inception, making fundamental contributions to the successful fight for strong online free expression protection in the United States Supreme Court, crafting laws that control government surveillance of email and web browsing data.
 His work on US legislation limiting the liability of Internet Service Providers created the legal foundation for social media services and global free flow of information online.